 - Then go back into BCN and back to Map Layers, back to “What’s This”, and click the “Click to find a download” link.
 That opens another page on OpenAndroMaps.

 - Select USA on the right, then start downloading states.
-Seems like Chrome in Android is OK with downloading 6 files at a time.

 - Once you have the zip files downloaded, click each one to extract it.
 It will ask for a folder to extract to, but does not let you browse so just keep it default.
 It will make a folder for each map.
-You can later grab the .map files out of these subfolders and consolidate them, but I found that BCN got slow to browse the contents of the map folder when I had too many in there, so I created three folders: West, Central, and East, and divide the maps into those three folders.
+You can later grab the .map files out of these subfolders and consolidate them, but I found that BCN got slow to browse the contents of the map folder when I had too many in there, so I created three folders: West, Central, and East, and divided the maps into those three folders.

 - Then you can delete the zipfiles and the folders it created after you have moved the map files elsewhere.